 Build your social media following

 Advertisers use models all the time, but more and more so they want to use models who already have a built-in audience to promote to.
-A large social media following is not a requirement to be a fashion model, but it is a huge attribute.
+A large social media following is not a requirement to be a fashion model, but it is an important attribute.
 This trend does not show any signs of slowing at current.
 So jump on board as soon as you can.
 Be wise in your social media strategy and message.
 Know what you stand for, show your followers your authentic self, engage with them regularly, and post great photos!
 You can even take it a step further and start a blog, a YouTube channel, etc. Many non-intending influencers have turned into professionals models on account of their large following.

 Never let your pride down

-Pixpa enables models, make-up artists and stylists to create a unique portfolio website that best represents their style.
+Pixpa enables models, makeup artists, and stylists to create a unique portfolio website that best represents their style.